Unicode and ANSI Interfaces

 If a locale is used by the application that has characters that are not included in Latin-1, it means that the columns in the database data must use an

 NVARCHARcolumn to store the correct characters.
 Previously, each character in the application was simply stored in a character column.
 When these characters were retrieved with, for example, DbVisualizer or other Unicode enabled applications, the interpretation of the characters were done differently and the wrong characters were displayed.
-With the new locale support the Mimer SQL client now understands the representation of the characters in the application and maps them accordingly to its internal representation.
+With locale support the Mimer SQL client understands the representation of the characters in the application and maps them accordingly to its internal representation.

 NCHARcolumn to a